crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

  1. Use the create command to create a new deployment

-	`cf active-deploy-create $APPNAME-GRP $APPNAME-GRP2 --label "$UNIQNAME Update" --rampup 5m --test 5m --rampdown 2m` - will do the deploy - you can modify the 3 phase times as you like
+   * `cf active-deploy-create $APPNAME-GRP $APPNAME-GRP2 --label "$UNIQNAME Update" --rampup 5m --test 5m --rampdown 2m` - will do the deploy - you can modify the 3 phase times as you like
-	`cf active-deploy-list` - will list the curretn deployments `cf active-deploy-show -l "$UNIQNAME Update"` - will show you information about your deployment
+   * `cf active-deploy-list` - will list the curretn deployments
+   * `cf active-deploy-show "$UNIQNAME Update"` - will show you information about your deployment

 ## Task 4: Watch and validate the deployment